What Are the Canada Elog Regulations?

 June 12, 2021

-CMV drivers and bus drivers must stop using paper logs and instead use ELDs by this date.
+Deadline to comply with the mandate: CMV and bus drivers must use certified electronic logbooks by this date.

-Despite the fact that the Canadian government modeled its elog rules and regulations after those of the United States, there are differences.
-CMV drivers and bus drivers must become familiar with the differences if they operate in both countries.
+Despite the fact that the Canadian government modeled its elog rules and regulations after those of the United States, there are differences that CMV drivers and bus drivers must become familiar with if they operate in both countries.
 The main differences are in the areas outlined below.

 Canadian drivers should already be familiar with these HOS rules, but they are worth mentioning since they will not be changed to more closely align with the U.S. ELD rules.